The Static Lengthscale Characterizing the Glass Transition at Lower Temperatures

-which is again a three parameter fit.
-Fitting again to our available relaxation times we find the dashed line in Fig. ~\ref{fits} right panel.
-The small deviation of this fit at temperatures above $T_1 = 0.48$ is expected, and has been attributed to the facilitated particle motion at those high temperatures \cite{09ECG}.
-Since the relaxation time of $4.6\times 10^5$ expected by this fit at $T=0.26$ is within the reach of our simulation (spanning $10^7$ time units), and we were not able to equilibrate the system at that temperature (see left panel of Fig. 2), we can rule out this extrapolation.
-Indeed, the authors in Ref. \cite{09ECG} predict a lower bound for the range of validity of this fit at a temperature below which the time taken to avoid intermolecular constraints will be shorter than the characteristic time of the super-Arrhenius correlated dynamics.
-This regime might be behind the inadequacy of this extrapolation.
+Another proposed fit formula is the so called modified B\"assler proposition ~\cite{09ECG}, $ \tau = \tau_0 \exp\left[B \left(\frac{T_1}{T}-1\right)^2\right] \ , $ which is again a three parameter fit.
+Fitting again to our available relaxation times we find the dashed line in Fig.~\ref{fits} lower panel.
+The small deviation of this fit at temperatures above $T_1 = 0.48$ is expected, and has been attributed to the facilitated particle motion at those high temperatures ~\cite{09ECG}.
+However since the relaxation time of $4.6\times 10^5$ expected by this fit at $T=0.26$ is within the reach of our simulation (spanning $10^7$ time units), and we were not able to equilibrate the system by molecular dynamics at that temperature (see upper panel of Fig.~\ref{eq_check}), we can rule out also this extrapolation.
+Indeed, the authors in Ref.~\cite{09ECG} predict the existence of a lower bound for the range of validity of this fit providing a reason for the inadequacy of this extrapolation.

-Finally we refer to the fit formula proposed in Ref. \cite{12KP}:
+Finally we refer to the fit formula proposed in Ref.~\cite{12KP}:

-which is on the face of it a 2-parameter fit since $\xi(T)$ is determined.
-Determining the parameters from the measured relaxation times we obtain the curve shown in a continuous grey line in Fig. 5 right panel.
-Note that at the lowest temperature one predicts $\tau= 1.64 \times 10^{15}$, which if correct extends the analysis presented here to a range of $15$ orders of magnitude in relaxation times.
+which is a 2-parameter fit since $\xi(T)$ is determined.
+Note that in previous publications it was unclear whether the length scale $\xi$ in the exponent in Eq.~\ref{our} should be raised to power $d$ or not.
+In Fig.~\ref{fits} we also show the predictions of the same formula with $\xi$ raised to power 1/2 and 2.
+The former is very close to the B\"assler prediction, and the latter predicts relaxation times that are two long.
+The fit with 1/2 can again be dismissed since it predicts a relaxation time that could be reached by MD simulations where we know that equilibration was not achieved.
+The fit with 2 overestimates the relaxation time even at $T=0.28$ where MD data exists.
+Assuming that the Eq.~\ref{our} is applicable, and determining the parameters from the measured relaxation times, we obtain the curve shown in a continuous grey line in Fig.~\ref{fits} lower panel.
+While this is not rigorously justified at this time, the reader should note that at the lowest temperature one predicts $\tau= 1.64 \times 10^{15}$, which if correct extends the analysis presented here to a range of $15$ orders of magnitude in relaxation times.

-One should reiterate that all three fit formulas \eqref{VF}-\eqref{our} can be made to appear convincing in the range of available molecular dynamics.
-On the one hand this underscores the danger of accepting such fits at face value, but also enhances the meaning of efforts like the present one to achieve information at lower temperatures.